-AJIO Presents: FASHION UP India at FDCI X Lakme Fashion Week | Business
+AJIO presents: FASHION UP India at FDCI X Lakme Fashion Week | Business

-Held as an exclusive pre-launch initiative at the world class Jio World Convention Centre Mumbai, Maharashtra, India NewsVoir Indias leading online fashion e-retailer known for its own trend fashion, raised the style bar to an all-new level at the FDCI X Lakme Fashion Week 2021, with FASHION UP India as a pre-launch initiative at the world class Jio World Convention Centre, in Mumbais commercial hub Bandra-Kurla Complex.
+India's leading online fashion e-retailer known for its own trend fashion, raised the style bar to an all-new level at the FDCI X Lakme Fashion Week 2021, with FASHION UP India as a pre-launch initiative at the world class Jio World Convention Centre, in Mumbai's commercial hub Bandra-Kurla Complex.

 - Country: